Beginners guide to: top deep sky targets

 M42 [Orion Nebula]

-Looking just below Orion’s belt, to the hazy patch surrounding Theta Orionis, the middle star in the Sword of Orion, just south of Orion’s Belt is the very popular Orion Nebula (with in the greater Orion Molecular Cloud Complex).
-It is in very close proximity to and often photographed with the Running Man Nebula.
-Orion Nebular is one of the brightest and nearest nebula to earth.
+Looking just below Orion’s belt, near Theta Orionis, the middle star in the Sword of Orion, south of Orion’s Belt, is the very popular Orion Nebula within the Orion Molecular Cloud Complex.
+It is in close proximity to, and often photographed with, the Running Man Nebula.
+Orion Nebula is one of the brightest and nearest nebulae to Earth.

 Observed: Winter & Spring